jamesallardice/jslint-error-explanations/articles/array-literal-notation.md

 ### History

-In both JSLint and JSHint this warning started life as "Use the object literal notation []".
+In both JSLint and JSHint this warning started life as "Use the array literal notation []".
 In JSHint 1.0.0 the message was changed to "The array literal notation [] is preferrable".
 The circumstances under which the warning is issued have not changed.